leomelin/battlecube/README.md

 # Battlecube

-Battlecube is a game where small cubes (bots) fight each other with bombs inside a cube shaped 3d grid.
+Battlecube is a game in which bots fight to survive inside a three-dimensional grid--the cube--by moving and throwing bombs.

 ## Rules

-Basically all you have to do is create a bot that stays on the game area, doesn't collide with others and don't stand on a bomb.
+Basically, all you have to do is create a bot that stays in the grid, avoids colliding with others and doesn't run into a bomb.
 It's as easy as that ... ;)

-- All bots in the game must implement correct API -endpoints, otherwise bot automatically loses
+- A participating bots must implement a correct API -endpoint, otherwise the bot automatically loses
-- Amount of bots in the game cannot be larger than there is space in the game area
+- The amount of bots in the game cannot be larger than there is space in the game area
-- If bot moves out of the game area, it loses
+- If a bot moves out of the game area, it loses
-- If bot moves to the same coordinate as other bot, both bots lose
+- If a bot moves to the same coordinate as another bot, both bots lose
-- If bot is placed in the same coordinate as a bomb, bomb explodes and bot loses
+- If a bot is placed in the same coordinate as a bomb, the bomb explodes and the bot loses
-- If bot doesn't respond request in 5000ms it will automatically lose
+- If the bot doesn't respond to a request in 5000ms, it will automatically lose
 - Game area coordinates start from index 0 and ends with edge length - 1
 - Game area coordinates are counted as X: left to right, Y: top to bottom, Z: front to back.
 So that `{ x: 0, y: 0, z: 0 }` would be the top left corner on front.
 - All the bots in the game must have an unique name
-- The time is measured in *ticks* in other words play turns.
+- The time is measured in *ticks* , in other words, play turns.
 Ticks start from 0.
 - If a bot is allowed to give more directions at once (numOfTasksPerTick), directions will be asked again after all directions are evaluated.
-So with numOfTaskPerTick with value 2 the server will play two ticks before asking another 2 directions.
+So with a value of numOfTaskPerTick 2, the server will play two ticks before asking for another 2 directions.
-- Game area size might change during the game.
+- The game/grid size might change during the game.
 If so, players are randomly positioned after that and all the bombs currently placed are removed.
 - The bot that survives the longest amount of *ticks* without losing, *WINS*

 ## Starting a new game